 Let’s face it, sleeping out on a hammock can feel a bit intimidating for some.
 For those people, they may say it’s similar to the feeling of sleeping without a blanket.
 Why do we love sleeping with a blanket, even when it’s hot?
 We’re drawn toward that sense of safety and security while sleeping.
 In the same way, sleeping with an insect mesh can really counter the feeling of exposure on a warm summer evening.
 A quick fix to ease a skittish camper’s mind.

 A hammock bug net does not discriminate.
 First and foremost, these things will keep out the flying blood-suckers we’re most concerned about.
 But it doesn’t stop there.
 They will also keep out spiders, bees, flies, and all the other creepy-crawlers as well.

 You know what else they’ll keep out—snakes!
 That’s right!
 How many stories have you heard where a snake is found slithering around a camper’s sleeping space after leaving things unzipped just a tiny bit?
 Our guess is at least once.
 These things happen, and it’s among the reasons to keep a good net hooked up to your sleeping hammock at all times—no matter the season!

-So, we already talked about how bug nets allow us to keep and enjoy the views around use, while hanging among the trees.
+So, we already talked about how bug nets allow us to enjoy the views around us while hanging among the trees.
 Now let’s consider how they also keep us more engaged with your group of fellow campers.
 One of the great benefits of hammock camping is getting to enjoy it with friends and family.
-Hanging a bunch of hammocks around a campsite all within view of each other is utterly exciting.
+Hanging a bunch of hammocks around a campsite all within view of each other is makes it even more of a shared experience.
 Whether it be on a tree tent or hammock, a bug net is a good way to keep the bugs out without fully covering things up and cutting off the outside world.
 With a hammock bug net, you’ll be comfortable while staying in good company!